GED Online Proctored Exam vs In A Testing Center

 Restrictions – When it comes to freedom of movement or stretching, online proctored exams are far more restrictive.
 To make sure online exams are done correctly, students are usually not allowed to leave the immediate vicinity of their computers, regardless of the location.
 If these restrictions cause any discomfort for students, they may be far better off if they’ll sit for their exams at a physical testing center.

-Is Cheating Possible with Online Proctored Testing?
+Is Cheating Possible with the GED Online Proctored Exam?

 One of the most popular search terms in relation to taking exams in an online proctored format is “How can I cheat on my online proctored exam.”
 So let’s take a closer look at possible answers to this question.